 Cognitive therapy (CT): definition, application, and effectivity

 Cognitive therapy is a type of therapy whose main objective is to help people identify erroneous beliefs and thought patterns.
-Therapists help patients change these thoughts and beliefs so they can positively influence their mood and behavior.
+Therapists help patients change these thoughts and beliefs so they positively influence mood and behavior.
 During therapy sessions, patients learn coping skills and get tools that allow them to respond to various situations and triggers in a healthier manner.

-Uses of cognitive therapy are numerous including academic achievement, addiction, anxiety disorders, bipolar disorder, low self-esteem, phobia, schizophrenia, substance abuse, suicidal ideation, and weight loss.
 Since thoughts dictate emotions and behavior, cognitive therapy serves as a psychotherapy approach to noticeably reduce the intensity of mental health problems and improve a patient’s quality of life.

 What is Cognitive therapy (CT)?

 Cognitive therapy (CT) is a form of psychotherapy that empowers patients to identify and correct false beliefs that lead to negative behaviors and moods.
 This type of therapy is patient-centric, goal-oriented, time-sensitive, collaborative, and educational.
-Cognitive therapy in psychology is based on an information-processing model.
-The cognitive therapy model teaches that the way people perceive their experiences can influence their behavioral, emotional, and psychological reactions.

 Cognitive therapy is a therapeutic technique concerned with identifying and correcting negative beliefs as well as automatic assumptions that lead to an impaired state of mind, as mentioned above.

 On the flip side, CBT is a wide spectrum of techniques that go beyond cognitive therapy.
 Instead, CBT is basically any method focused on changing behavior by correcting dysfunctional thought processes.
-Some techniques are concerned with behavioral elements, whereas others with cognitive aspects.
+Certain techniques are concerned with behavioral elements, whereas others with cognitive aspects.
+Basically, CBT refers to various techniques to manage mental health problems, while cognitive therapy is one of those techniques, as per a 2021 article written by William Smith for Positive Psychology.

 Who created Cognitive therapy?